First-Time Buyer Mortgages: Your Guide to First-Time Home Financing

 Mortgages for first-time buyers unlock the secrets to homeownership by making it more approachable.

 Such mortgages typically come with perks such as cashback or reduced charges to minimise the initial expenses.
-The diverse types include fixed rate, whereby your monthly repayment remains constant for a specified duration, and variable rate mortgages, where monthly mortgage payments made can fluctuate according to interest rates.
+The diverse types include fixed rate, whereby your monthly repayment remains constant for a specified duration, and variable rate mortgages, where monthly mortgage payments can fluctuate according to interest rates.

 Navigating these choices is essential in determining what suits you best as you embark on buying your first home.